infoshubhjain/Project-Harvest/SETUP_COMPLETE.md

 - ✅ Menu items display with nutrition info
 - ✅ Responsive design looks great on desktop/mobile

+## 🔧 Notes on Scraper & Image Fixes

+- The scraper (`Backend/scrapers/nutrition_scraper.py`) now uses `webdriver-manager` to automatically download a compatible ChromeDriver and includes a helper `check_scraper_setup.py` to validate driver & selectors.
+- The React webapp (`webapp/src/App.jsx`) now references dining hall images hosted in the repo and includes a fallback image (repo Logo) to prevent broken/missing images due to remote hosting issues.

 ---

 ## 📊 What You Have Now